 Where applicable, entities should explain any deviations between the assumptions used in impairment tests (including sensitivity analysis) or provisions recognised and their climate-related commitments, plans and/or strategy.
-For example, such a deviation may arise when the climate-relate commitment of the entity does not give rise to a constructive obligation applying IAS 37 Provisions, Contingent Liabilities and Contingent Assets such that no related provision has been recognised.
+For example, such a deviation may arise when the climate-related commitment of the entity does not give rise to a constructive obligation applying IAS 37 such that no related provision has been recognised.